Inducing Causal World Models in LLMs for Zero-Shot Physical Reasoning: Results and Discussion

 \subsection{Ablation Studies: Deconstructing the CWMI Framework}

 To understand the source of CWMI's performance and validate our specific design choices, we conducted a series of ablation studies on PhysiCa-Bench.
 We systematically removed or altered key components of our framework and measured the impact on performance.
-The results, shown in Table~\ref{table:ablation_study}, unequivocally confirm the importance of each part of our methodology.